How To Resend WordPress Activation Email to a New User

 Other SMTP

-Once you’ve set everything up, switch back to this guide to follow the next step in the wizard.
+After you’ve successfully connected your mailer, switch back to this guide to continue with the next step in the wizard.

 3. Enable Email Logging